GabrielNunes12/GabrielNunes12/README.md

 -->
 - 🔭 I’m currently working on YouX Group
-- 🌱 I’m currently learning Javascript / Typescript / Vuejs / Reactjs / NodeJs
+- 🌱 I’m currently learning C#
 - 👯 I’m looking to collaborate on open source projects
 - 📫 How to reach me?